Geology of Australia: Tectonic setting

 Continental Australia is unique among the continents in that the measured stress field is not parallel to the present-day north-northeast directed plate motion.
 Most of the stress state in continental Australia is controlled by compression originating from the three main collision boundaries located in New Zealand, Indonesia and New Guinea, and the Himalaya (transmitted through the Indian and Capricorn plates).
 South of latitude −30°, the stress trajectories are oriented east–west to northwest–southeast.
 North of this latitude, the stress trajectories are closer to the present day plate motion, being oriented east-northeast–west-southwest to northeast–southwest.
 Notably, the main stress trajectories diverge most markedly from one another in north–central New South Wales (east-southeast to north-northeast), although the area is not known historically for earthquake activity.
 Young mountain building (< 5 Ma, the Sprigg Orogeny) in the Flinders Ranges of South Australia is driven from plate convergence at the boundary in New Zealand.

 Australia is currently moving toward Eurasia at the rate of 6–7 centimetres a year.
+There are giant impact basins that precede and have controlled the tectonic imprint throughout Australia’s history as a continent.